appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 - **Custom**: The Custom environment allows you to create a tailored environment to match your specific needs.
 Learn how to create a [custom multiple environment](/connect-data/how-to-guides/setup-datasource-environments#create-a-custom-environment).

 In Appsmith, environments work at the _Workspace_ level.
-This means that all the applications within a workspace share the same configuration values for both staging and production environments.
+This means that all the applications within a workspace share the same configuration values for both Staging and Production environments.

 For more information on permissions, you can refer to the [Granular Access Control.](/advanced-concepts/granular-access-control).